nphorsley59/Handwritten_Digits/README.md

 ![alt_text](https://github.com/nphorsley59/Digit_Recognition/blob/master/Figures/SVM_1.png "SVM Model")</br>

-The SVM model tested surprisingly well, but struggled to identify 8's and misidentified many digits as 2's.</br>
+The SVM model tested surprisingly well.
+Most digits were identified correctly (the numbers on the diagonal).
+However, the model did struggle to identify 8's and often misidentified digits as 2's.
+It also only had about 95% accuracy; good but not great.</br>

 #### 2. K-nearest Neighbors
 A K-nearest Neighbors (KNN) classifier is another commonly used machine learning algorithm.